 Money-back guarantee: 30 DAYS

 The IPVanish app is available for Windows, Mac OS X, macOS, Android, and iOS, as well as Amazon Fire TV and Amazon Firestick.
-IPVanish can be installed on routers.
-A connection from a router counts as only one of each subscriber’s allowance of ten concurrent connections.
+IPVanish can be manually installed select routers.

-- Owns and operates over 30 speed optimised servers in Montreal, Toronto, and Vancouver
+- Owns and operates over 50 speed optimized servers in Montreal, Toronto, and Vancouver

 - Strong encryption makes apps secure